-The Family Search website (free), Ancestry.com (subscription), ProQuest obituaries, Newspaper Archives (subscription), various newspaper websites, the California Death Records database, and the Social Security Death Index (SSDI) have information on Dave O'Brien.
+The Family Search website (free), Ancestry.com (subscription), ProQuest obituaries, Newspaper Archives (subscription), various newspaper websites, California Death Index, and the Social Security Death Index (SSDI) have information on Dave O'Brien.
 Dave's parents were Mike and Mary Edith (Nee Earnest) Fronabarger of Big Spring, Texas.

 Ancestry had the 1910 census takers worksheet: Mike Fronabarger's occupation is "boilermaker-railroad shop" and new daughter Florence A. is 6/12 in age (half year old).
 The addresses of all people on this worksheet is "Big Spring and C????
 Road".
 Footnote: Big Spring, Texas is the County Seat of Howard County, Texas.

 - Texas birth index for 1912 - I have not found a specific birth record for Dave O'Brien/Fronabarger, nor have I been able to confirm his middle name being "Poole".
 Ancestry does have a (simple) listing of Texas births, but the sex and birth names of the children are not included.
 There is a record for: "Fronabarger, Mike, Inf. of; born 5-31-1912 in Howard County".
 Would surmise that the "Inf. of" indicates "Infant of".